BaibhavPathy/Audio-Classifier/README.md

 #### Citation

 ### Project Objectives:
-The objective of this project is to build a multi class classifier to identify sound of Urdu , Baved, AESDD, TESS.
+The objective of this project is to build a multi class classifier to identify emotion of different sound of Urdu , Baved, AESDD, TESS.

 ### Dataset Description: